v-scornell/MD-100T00-Windows10/Instructions/Labs/0602-Using Conditions to Control Access and Effective Permissions.md

 7. In File Explorer, right-click **Research**, select **Properties**, select the **Security** tab, select **Advanced**, and then select the **Effective Access** tab.

-8. In the Advanced Security Settings for Research dialog box, select **Select a user**, in the Enter the object name to select (examples) text box, type **Brian**, select **OK**, in the Multiple Names Found dialog box, review the information and select **OK**, and then select **View effective access**.
+8. In the Advanced Security Settings for Research dialog box, select **Select a user**, in the Enter the object name to select (examples) text box, type **Brian Burke**, select **OK**, and then select **View effective access**.

    _**Note**: Brian is a member of Development group.
-Only users with the department claim with a value of Research have permissions to the folder, you can see that Brian has no permissions allowed._
+Only users with the department claim value of Research have permissions to the folder, you can see that Brian has no permissions allowed._

 9. In the Advanced Security Settings for Research dialog box, select **Include a user claim**, select **department** in the drop-down list, type **Research** in the Enter value here text box, and then select **View effective access**.